WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 There are several ways of communicating with the microcontroller, once deployed.

-- Scenario 1) Via serial communication using the USB-connection.
+- Via serial communication using the USB-connection.
-- Scenario 2) Via Wi-Fi.
+- Via Wi-Fi.
-- Scenario 3) By other means, like the SPI, GSM, LORA (Not covered in this blog).
+- By other means, like SPI, GSM, LORA, Bluetooth, ect.
+(Not covered in this blog).

 The first step is to erase and flash new firmware onto the ESP8266 device.
 Firmware is the software that runs on the microcontroller once it is powered, and it's called firmware because you are not able to modify it once written to the chip without interrupting the whole system.